St. Michael's Cathedral, Belgrade: Patriarchate of the Serbian Orthodox Church

-The Building of the Patriarchate was built in 1935, and designed by architect Viktor Lukomski.
+The Palace of the Patriarchate was built in 1935, and designed by architect Viktor Lukomski.
 It is located across Saborna Crkva.
 The building has a square base made of solid and contains monumental forms.
 On the main facade, a portico stands out, with low columns and an arched portal above which is a sculpted coat of arms of the Serbian Orthodox Church.
 On the top of the facade there is a mosaic composition representing St. John the Baptist.
 In the east part of the building, there is a chapel dedicated to St. Simeon.
 It contains a carved iconostasis, the work of Ohrid masters, bearing icons painted in 1935 by Vladimir Predojević.
 The Cathedral Church of St. Michael the Archangel was declared a Monument of Culture of Exceptional Importance in 1979, and it is protected by the Republic of Serbia.
 The Library and Museum of Serbian Orthodox Church are in this building as well.